Launching, updating, or redesigning a non-profit’s annual appeal campaign can be stressful for even the most experienced fundraising professional.

 1. Carefully Plan Your Calendar

 Coordinating your annual calendar of events with holidays and appeal efforts can be challenging.
-The timing of your fundraising campaign is critical to minimize donor fatigue and fall off.
-If there are multiple outreaches within your campaign, you will want to separate those who have already given from being included in subsequent efforts of the campaign.
+The timing of your fundraising campaign is critical: you don’t want to overwhelm or confuse your donors.
+If there are multiple outreaches within your campaign, you will want to separate those donors who have already given to keep them from being included in subsequent efforts of the campaign.
 Schedule and plan accordingly for sending thank you letters and donation confirmations.

 2. Define a Goal for Your Annual Appeal Campaign

-Now I know that you may be saying this is basic, and it is.
-Defining an obtainable goal is critical and can go beyond a total dollar amount raised.
+It may sound obvious, but defining an obtainable, measurable goal is critical.
+It can encompass more than a total dollar amount raised.
 For example, a goal might be to:

 annual appeal fundraising goal